Shopify/polaris/src/components/Banner/README.md

 # Banner

-Banners are used to inform merchants about important changes or persistent conditions.
-They’re one of the most prominent ways to communicate to merchants.
+Informs merchants about important changes or persistent conditions.
+Use this component if you need to communicate to merchants in a prominent way.
 Banners show at the top of the page or section they apply to.

 ---